prithugoswami/personal-website/content/posts/debugging-dwm.md

 title: "Debugging dwm to fix an annoying bug"
 date: 2024-02-17T18:19:23+05:30
 draft: true
-description: "Me debugging my window manager and learning a bit about it.
-This post is going to be me going through the process of debugging."
+description: "Going through the source code of dwm written in C and debugging it using gdb to fix an annoying issue."
 ---

 I use [dwm](https://dwm.suckless.org) as my window manager and I always wanted to hack on it since I started using it.
-This is just going to be me explaining some parts of the dwm codebase that I understood while debugging an annoying issue I was facing with it and how I learnt to not be overwhelmed by the codebase.
+This post is just going to be a lot of snippets from dwm source code with my explanatiion on it as I understand it myself and sharing what I learnt while debugging dwm along the way.
+I wanted to fix an annoying issue I was facing with dwm and this blog post serves as a documentation of how I fixed it.
+It's also a reason to practice my writing.

 The annoying issue that I was facing with my dwm setup was related to a scratchpad patch.
-I use a scratchpad terminal using the [scratchpad patch](https://dwm.suckless.org/patches/scratchpad/).
-It gives me an extra tag called the scratchpad where I can have a floating terminal window wherever I want.
+I use a scratchpad terminal using the [scratchpad patch](https://dwm.suckless.org/patches/scratchpad/) which gives me an extra tag called the scratchpad tag where I can have a floating terminal window wherever I want.

 Like this:

 {{< video src="https://m.prithu.dev/dwm-debug-1-scratchpad-demo.mp4" type="video/mp4" loop=true autoplay=true >}}

-I have [nnn](https://github.com/jarun/nnn) running in a tmux window (I usually have a tmux session called `scratchpad` for this) which let's me quickly browse and open files.
+I usually have [nnn](https://github.com/jarun/nnn) running in a tmux window (I usually have a tmux session called `scratchpad` for this) which let's me quickly browse and open files.
 I also have other tmux windows for quick commands or to note down something.